yoeko/react-navigation.github.io/versioned_docs/version-7.x/getting-started.md

 > Note: In a typical React Native app, the `NavigationContainer` should be only used once in your app at the root.
 You shouldn't nest multiple `NavigationContainer`s unless you have a specific use case for them.

-Now you are ready to build and run your app on the device/simulator.

-Continue to ["Hello React Navigation"](hello-react-navigation.md) to start writing some code.
+Continue to ["Getting started with dynamic API"](hello-react-navigation.md) to start writing some code.